onesky/scala-book/data-types/options.md

 }
 ```

-If `task` where encapsulated with the `Option` data type, we may write such expression in:
+If `task` were encapsulated with the `Option` data type, we may write such expression in:

 ```scala
 optTask foreach { task =>